 Memorial Student Union 306

 The Associate Vice President and Dean of Students (DOS) exercises broad responsibility for the student services of the university.
 The office is responsible for improving the quality of life for students and assisting them in attaining their educational goals; for promoting an environment which aids in the students' emotional, social, cultural and ethical development; and working with all academic colleges and departments as an advocate for students' rights.
 The Associate Vice President and Dean of Students assists the Vice President for Student Affairs in creating and implementing programs, services and activities which are consistent with the university's mission.
 The Associate Vice President and Dean of Students oversees the Memorial Student Union, Student Leadership Development, Student Activities, New Student Orientation, the Student Government Association, the ID Center, the Post Office, student discipline, shuttle service and specific retention programs.
-In addition, the office has a liaison relationship with Sodexo on Campus Food Services and Barnes and Noble Javelina Bookstore.
+In addition, the office has a liaison relationship with Sodexo on Campus Food Services and Follett Javelina Bookstore.
 The Associate Vice President and Dean of Students also has oversight of certain councils and committees that are charged with providing cultural and enrichment programs to the University community.

 Memorial Student Union

 Crispin Trevino, Directo Auxiliary Services